Categories: the basics, towards (co)monads (Part 1)

 which we might instead write out of simplicity, using new notation,

 First, let’s clarify what this notation means.
-We define $(\eta'F)_A$ to be $\eta'_{FA}$.
-Recall that $\eta'\colon F'\Rarr G'\colon C'\to C''$.
-By “composing” $\eta'$ with $F$, we can “extend” this natural transformation to ${\eta'F\colon F'F\Rarr G'F\colon C\to C''}$.
+We define (ηF)A(\eta'F)_A to be ηFA\eta'_{FA}.
+Recall that η ⁣:FG ⁣:CC\eta'\colon F'\Rarr G'\colon C'\to C''.
+By “composing” η\eta' with FF, we can “extend” this natural transformation to ηF ⁣:FFGF ⁣:CC{\eta'F\colon F'F\Rarr G'F\colon C\to C''}.
 It’s a rather simple way of “horizontally extending” a natural transformation, in this case to the left (in the diagram you should be visualizing).
-Intuitively, $F$ allows us to think about the structure in $C$ as an image in $C'$, and therefore allow $\eta'$ to act on it, producing the natural transformation $\eta'F$.
+Intuitively, FF allows us to think about the structure in CC as an image in CC', and therefore allow η\eta' to act on it, producing the natural transformation ηF\eta'F.

-Similarly, we define $(G'\eta)_A$ to be $G'\eta_A$.
-Recall that $\eta\colon F\Rarr G\colon C\to C'$.
-By “composing” $G'$ with $\eta$, we can “extend” this natural transformation to $G'\eta\colon G'F\Rarr G'G\colon C\to C''$.
+Similarly, we define (Gη)A(G'\eta)_A to be GηAG'\eta_A.
+Recall that η ⁣:FG ⁣:CC\eta\colon F\Rarr G\colon C\to C'.
+By “composing” GG' with η\eta, we can “extend” this natural transformation to Gη ⁣:GFGG ⁣:CCG'\eta\colon G'F\Rarr G'G\colon C\to C''.
 Again, it’s a rather simple way of “horizontally extending” a natural transformation, but in this case to the right.
-Intuitively, $\eta$ describes some natural “object-free morphism” in $C'$, indexed by objects in $C$ and source/target pointed to by $F$ and $G$.
-Since $G'$ produces an image of $C'$ in $C''$, it must also mirror this natural “object-free morphism” in $C''$.
+Intuitively, η\eta describes some natural “object-free morphism” in CC', indexed by objects in CC and source/target pointed to by FF and GG.
+Since GG' produces an image of CC' in CC'', it must also mirror this natural “object-free morphism” in CC''.

-$$ \begin{array}{ccc} F'FA & \stackrel{\eta'_{FA}}{\to} & G'FA \\ \scriptsize{?}\darr & {\searrow} & \darr\scriptsize{G'\eta_A} \\ {?} & \stackrel{?}{\to} & G'GA \\ \end{array} $$
+FFAηFAGFA?GηA??GGA \begin{array}{ccc} F'FA & \stackrel{\eta'_{FA}}{\to} & G'FA \\ \scriptsize{?}\darr & {\searrow} & \darr\scriptsize{G'\eta_A} \\ {?} & \stackrel{?}{\to} & G'GA \\ \end{array}

-where the diagonal arrow is $(G'\eta_A)(\eta'_{FA})$, the composition.
+where the diagonal arrow is (GηA)(ηFA)(G'\eta_A)(\eta'_{FA}), the composition.

 We can clearly see how these two “augmented” natural transformations compose.
 However, the parts labeled with question marks … the symmetry seems to suggest something.
-It’s a good guess that the bottom left object is $F'GA$.
+It’s a good guess that the bottom left object is FGAF'GA.
 Let’s fill that in, including the missing arrows implied by the symmetry.

-$$ \begin{array}{ccc} F'FA & \stackrel{\eta'_{FA}}{\to} & G'FA \\ \scriptsize{F'\eta_A}\darr & {\searrow} & \darr\scriptsize{G'\eta_A} \\ F'GA & \stackrel{\eta'_{GA}}{\to} & G'GA \\ \end{array} $$
+FFAηFAGFAFηAGηAFGAηGAGGA \begin{array}{ccc} F'FA & \stackrel{\eta'_{FA}}{\to} & G'FA \\ \scriptsize{F'\eta_A}\darr & {\searrow} & \darr\scriptsize{G'\eta_A} \\ F'GA & \stackrel{\eta'_{GA}}{\to} & G'GA \\ \end{array}

-The truly excellent part is the realization that this is precisely the naturality square for ${\eta'\colon F'\Rarr G'\colon C'\to C''}$ for the morphism $\eta_A\colon FA\to GA$, and therefore the diagram commutes!
-Importantly, this implies that $(\eta'_{GA})(F'\eta_A)=(G'\eta_A)(\eta'_{FA})$.
-Since we made no “artificial” choice when constructing this, we define the value of this equality to be $(\eta'\ast\eta)_A$, which unambiguously defines the horizontal composition ${\eta'\ast\eta\colon F'F\Rarr G'G\colon C\to C''}$!
+The truly excellent part is the realization that this is precisely the naturality square for η ⁣:FG ⁣:CC{\eta'\colon F'\Rarr G'\colon C'\to C''} for the morphism ηA ⁣:FAGA\eta_A\colon FA\to GA, and therefore the diagram commutes!
+Importantly, this implies that (ηGA)(FηA)=(GηA)(ηFA)(\eta'_{GA})(F'\eta_A)=(G'\eta_A)(\eta'_{FA}).
+Since we made no “artificial” choice when constructing this, we define the value of this equality to be (ηη)A(\eta'\ast\eta)_A, which unambiguously defines the horizontal composition ηη ⁣:FFGG ⁣:CC{\eta'\ast\eta\colon F'F\Rarr G'G\colon C\to C''}!

 3.5 The interchange law

 This kind of horizontal composition of 2-morphisms by gluing them at objects (0-morphisms), as well as the convention vertical composition of 2-morphisms by gluing them at 1-morphisms, is required for the definition of a strict 2-category.
-However, they together must obey the interchange law, which we will prove for $\text{Cat}$.
+However, they together must obey the interchange law, which we will prove for Cat\text{Cat}.

-Choose some strict 2-category, with some objects $C,C',C''$.
-Let $F,G,H\colon C\to C'$, $\eta\colon F\Rarr G$, $\epsilon\colon G\Rarr H$, and $F',G',H'\colon C'\to C''$, $\eta'\colon F'\Rarr G'$, $\epsilon'\colon G'\Rarr H'$.
+Choose some strict 2-category, with some objects C,C,CC,C',C''.
+Let F,G,H ⁣:CCF,G,H\colon C\to C', η ⁣:FG\eta\colon F\Rarr G, ϵ ⁣:GH\epsilon\colon G\Rarr H, and F,G,H ⁣:CCF',G',H'\colon C'\to C'', η ⁣:FG\eta'\colon F'\Rarr G', ϵ ⁣:GH\epsilon'\colon G'\Rarr H'.
 (Visualize this if you can.)
 Then the interchange law states that

-where the horizontal composition, denoted by juxtaposition, has precedence over the vertical composition $\ast$.
+where the horizontal composition, denoted by juxtaposition, has precedence over the vertical composition \ast.

-In $\text{Cat}$, we can glue two of the horizontal composition squares from earlier to represent the right-hand side of the above equation.
-(Pretend the arrows look like $\Rarr$, since I can’t draw the diagonal one.)
+In Cat\text{Cat}, we can glue two of the horizontal composition squares from earlier to represent the right-hand side of the above equation.
+(Pretend the arrows look like \Rarr, since I can’t draw the diagonal one.)

-$$ \begin{array}{ccc} F'F & \stackrel{F'\eta}{\to} & F'G & \stackrel{?}{\to} & ? \\ \scriptsize{\eta'F}\darr & \searrow & \darr\scriptsize{\eta'G} & {} & \darr\scriptsize{?} \\ G'F & \stackrel{G'\eta}{\to} & G'G & \stackrel{G'\epsilon}{\to} & G'H \\ \scriptsize{?}\darr & {} & \darr\scriptsize{\epsilon'G} & \searrow & \darr\scriptsize{\epsilon'H} \\ ? & \stackrel{?}{\to} & H'G & \stackrel{H'\epsilon}{\to} & H'H \\ \end{array} $$
+FFFηFG??ηFηG?GFGηGGGϵGH?ϵGϵH??HGHϵHH \begin{array}{ccc} F'F & \stackrel{F'\eta}{\to} & F'G & \stackrel{?}{\to} & ? \\ \scriptsize{\eta'F}\darr & \searrow & \darr\scriptsize{\eta'G} & {} & \darr\scriptsize{?} \\ G'F & \stackrel{G'\eta}{\to} & G'G & \stackrel{G'\epsilon}{\to} & G'H \\ \scriptsize{?}\darr & {} & \darr\scriptsize{\epsilon'G} & \searrow & \darr\scriptsize{\epsilon'H} \\ ? & \stackrel{?}{\to} & H'G & \stackrel{H'\epsilon}{\to} & H'H \\ \end{array}

 Notice a pattern?
 Let’s fill in the missing parts.

-$$ \begin{array}{ccc} F'F & \stackrel{F'\eta}{\to} & F'G & \stackrel{F'\epsilon}{\to} & F'H \\ \scriptsize{\eta'F}\darr & \searrow & \darr\scriptsize{\eta'G} & \searrow & \darr\scriptsize{\eta'H} \\ G'F & \stackrel{G'\eta}{\to} & G'G & \stackrel{G'\epsilon}{\to} & G'H \\ \scriptsize{\epsilon'F}\darr & \searrow & \darr\scriptsize{\epsilon'G} & \searrow & \darr\scriptsize{\epsilon'H} \\ H'F & \stackrel{H'\eta}{\to} & H'G & \stackrel{H'\epsilon}{\to} & H'H \\ \end{array} $$
+FFFηFGFϵFHηFηGηHGFGηGGGϵGHϵFϵGϵHHFHηHGHϵHH \begin{array}{ccc} F'F & \stackrel{F'\eta}{\to} & F'G & \stackrel{F'\epsilon}{\to} & F'H \\ \scriptsize{\eta'F}\darr & \searrow & \darr\scriptsize{\eta'G} & \searrow & \darr\scriptsize{\eta'H} \\ G'F & \stackrel{G'\eta}{\to} & G'G & \stackrel{G'\epsilon}{\to} & G'H \\ \scriptsize{\epsilon'F}\darr & \searrow & \darr\scriptsize{\epsilon'G} & \searrow & \darr\scriptsize{\epsilon'H} \\ H'F & \stackrel{H'\eta}{\to} & H'G & \stackrel{H'\epsilon}{\to} & H'H \\ \end{array}

 You can convince yourself bottom left and top right squares are just commutative naturality squares from the horizontal composition example above.
 Then, the entire diagram is commutative!

-$$ \begin{aligned} ((F'\epsilon)(F'\eta))_A &=(F'\epsilon)_A(F'\eta)_A\\ &=(F'\epsilon_A)(F'\eta_A)\\ &=F'(\epsilon_A\eta_A)\\ &=(F'\epsilon\eta)_A \end{aligned} $$
+((Fϵ)(Fη))A=(Fϵ)A(Fη)A=(FϵA)(FηA)=F(ϵAηA)=(Fϵη)A \begin{aligned} ((F'\epsilon)(F'\eta))_A &=(F'\epsilon)_A(F'\eta)_A\\ &=(F'\epsilon_A)(F'\eta_A)\\ &=F'(\epsilon_A\eta_A)\\ &=(F'\epsilon\eta)_A \end{aligned}

-$$ \begin{aligned} ((\epsilon'F)(\eta'F))_A &=(\epsilon'F)_A(\eta'F)_A\\ &=\epsilon'_{FA}\eta'_{FA}\\ &=(\epsilon'\eta')_{FA}\\ &=(\epsilon'\eta'F)_A\\ \end{aligned} $$
+((ϵF)(ηF))A=(ϵF)A(ηF)A=ϵFAηFA=(ϵη)FA=(ϵηF)A \begin{aligned} ((\epsilon'F)(\eta'F))_A &=(\epsilon'F)_A(\eta'F)_A\\ &=\epsilon'_{FA}\eta'_{FA}\\ &=(\epsilon'\eta')_{FA}\\ &=(\epsilon'\eta'F)_A\\ \end{aligned}

 You should now feel safe composing the edges of the diagram above and the long diagonal, ignoring the other stuff, to get

-$$ \begin{array}{ccc} F'F & \stackrel{F'\epsilon\eta}{\to} & F'H \\ \scriptsize{\epsilon'\eta'F}\darr & {\searrow} & \darr\scriptsize{\epsilon'\eta'H} \\ H'F & \stackrel{H'\epsilon\eta}{\to} & H'H \\ \end{array} $$
+FFFϵηFHϵηFϵηHHFHϵηHH \begin{array}{ccc} F'F & \stackrel{F'\epsilon\eta}{\to} & F'H \\ \scriptsize{\epsilon'\eta'F}\darr & {\searrow} & \darr\scriptsize{\epsilon'\eta'H} \\ H'F & \stackrel{H'\epsilon\eta}{\to} & H'H \\ \end{array}

-The diagonal arrow is, as we learned earlier, the right-hand side $(\epsilon'\ast\epsilon)(\eta'\ast\eta)$ of the interchange law.
-However, this is another horizontal composition square, specifically for $\epsilon'\eta'\ast\epsilon\eta$.
+The diagonal arrow is, as we learned earlier, the right-hand side (ϵϵ)(ηη)(\epsilon'\ast\epsilon)(\eta'\ast\eta) of the interchange law.
+However, this is another horizontal composition square, specifically for ϵηϵη\epsilon'\eta'\ast\epsilon\eta.
 Since the diagram is commutative, this proves the interchange law!
 10

-Again, while we can easily prove this in $\text{Cat}$, the interchange law is required in the definition of any strict 2-category.
+Again, while we can easily prove this in Cat\text{Cat}, the interchange law is required in the definition of any strict 2-category.

 The interchange law simply means that if we have four 2-morphisms arranged in such a configuration as above, we can glue along the 1-morphisms then the 0-morphism or vice versa to get the same result.